 Take your glass and tilt it over a white napkin or paper.
 Compare the color across all regions.
 If you put your fingers between the glass and the napkin, is the wine translucent or opaque?

 Let’s see how aromatic this wine is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
 Then really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: Not an aromatic grape.
 With nose in the glass, you’ll get strawberry, raspberry, red cherry, and vanilla.

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?

-Acidity (tart, sour): Medium to high levels.
+Acidity (tart, crisp): High levels.

 Tannin (dry, bitter): Medium to low levels.

 Body (weight, mouthfeel): Light to medium body.